elliotcarr/MultDiff/README.md

 ``MultDiff`` solves the transient diffusion equation in a one-dimensional composite slab of finite length consisting of `m` layers.
 The code is applicable to both perfect and imperfect contact at the interfaces between adjacent layers and either Dirichlet, Neumann or Robin boundary conditions at the ends of the slab.
 The code works well for a large number of layers (large `m`).

+## References

+If you use ``MultDiff``, we would appreciate that you mention it in your work by citing the following paper:

+TBA

 <!--- Most approaches for this problem require the solution of a complex transcendental equation arising from the determinant of a `2m by 2m` matrix for the eigenvalues, which is difficult to solve for large `m`.
 Our approach is based on a semi-analytic method based on the Laplace transform and an orthogonal eigenfunction expansion involving eigenvalues that are obtained either explicitly or by solving simple transcendental equations. -->

 ## Examples